Children's Hospital of Philadelphia nurse helps reunite siblings in foster care

 It takes a lot of energy to keep up with 2-year-old Jordan at the park, but Samantha Emdur has a lot of practice.
 Jordan has been with her since she was five months old and she's had 11 other kids come through her door before.

-"Growing up, my parents brought in homeless people, explained Edmur.
+"Growing up, my parents brought in homeless people, explained Emdur.
 "So I just grew up knowing if you had the ability to provide for others, you should."

-That lesson came full circle eight years ago when one of Edmur's patients at CHOP asked for her to be a foster parent.
+That lesson came full circle eight years ago when one of Emdur's patients at CHOP asked for her to be a foster parent.

 HOMETOWN HERO!
 Samantha Edmur has dedicated her life to kids.
 She’s a pediatric oncology nurse at CHOP and founder of Camp to Belong, River Valley, which reunites foster kids with their siblings.
 She’s fostered 12 kids in 8 years.
 And adopted 2 year old Jordan last fall ❤️ @6abc pic.twitter.com/JtwKcVb8e9— Beccah Hendrickson (@Beccah6abc) December 15, 2020